 Arizona is a fantastic place to live.
-Phoenix is a large metropolitan area which affords a wide array of cultural opportunities including professional basketball, football, hockey, and baseball.
-We are also home to Arizona State University with its associated sports activities, fine arts presentations and educational prospects.
+Phoenix is a large metropolitan area which offers a wide array of cultural opportunities including professional basketball, football, hockey, and baseball.
+We are also home to University of Arizona and Arizona State University, with their associated sports activities, fine arts presentations and educational prospects.

 Other program advantages:

 - Board sign-out at 4 p.m.
 M-TH, 3 p.m.
 Fridays